tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

     psql postgres  # Start the Postgres command-line client

-    CREATE DATABASE "nextjs-graphql-hooks-boilerplate";  -- You can also use \connect to connect to existing database CREATE TABLE article (id serial, title varchar(200), content text);  -- Create a blank table INSERT INTO article (title) VALUES ('The first article');  -- Add example data SELECT * FROM article;  -- Check data exists
+    CREATE DATABASE "nextjs-pwa-graphql-sql-boilerplate";  -- You can also use \connect to connect to existing database CREATE TABLE article (id serial, title varchar(200), content text);  -- Create a blank table INSERT INTO article (title) VALUES ('The first article');  -- Add example data SELECT * FROM article;  -- Check data exists